silviamaggi/smd-com/_posts/2020-08-03-today-i-saw.md

 {% include pattern-figure.html image="/assets/images/today-i-saw.jpg" caption="An abandoned cobweb in my garden" width="1280" height="844" %}

-It happens a lot: I even wrote a post called [How Instagram Drained My Creativity]({{ site.url }}/photography/instagram-drained-my-creativity/), where I described what made me appreciate photography again.
+It happens a lot: I even wrote a post called [How Instagram Drained My Creativity](/photography/instagram-drained-my-creativity/){:title="Read the post on my website"}, where I described what made me appreciate photography again.
 More than a year later, I’ve yet to free myself from the loop of brief satisfaction of the numbers and the desire to have more.

 ## Breaking The Loop